A Complete Hawaii Packing List (From A Frequent Visitor)

 Hawaii Essentials

-I’m starting off my Hawaii packing list with the absolute essentials you can’t miss on any trip to Hawaii.
+I’m starting off my Hawaii packing list with the absolute essential items you can’t miss on any trip to Hawaii.
 Some of these are obvious (hello, sunscreen!), but I know how easy it can be to forget an essential item when you’re packing list minute!

 Reusable Water Bottle

-A reusable water bottle is a must for any Hawaii trip.
+A reusable water bottle is a must for any Hawaiian vacation.
 Any bottle will work, and if you’re in the market for a new one, check out this cute sunset water bottle!

 Reef Safe SUnScreen